Matir/blog/_drafts/bluetooth-le-for-hackers-basic-concepts.md

 4.0), they'll use the same fixed address for both protocols.
 (Modulo some details below.)

+BLE also uses a subset of the host-level protocols that are used by Bluetooth Classic, but in many cases, they have been simplified for the use of Bluetooth Low Energy.
+This includes the Generic Access Profile and the Attribute Protocol.

 Beyond this point, I won't compare to Bluetooth Classic any further.
 The remainder of this series is written without assuming any pre-existing knowledge about either flavor of Bluetooth.